actions/runner/docs/adrs/0549-composite-run-steps.md

 We will not support "defaults" in a composite action.

 ### Shell and Working-dir
-For each run step in a composite action, the action author can set the `shell` and `working-dir` attributes for that step.
+For each run step in a composite action, the action author can set the `shell` and `working-directory` attributes for that step.
 These attributes are optional for each run step - by default, the `shell` is set to whatever default value is associated with the runner os (ex: bash =\> Mac).
-Moreover, the composite action author can map in values from the `inputs` for it's `shell` and `working-dir` attributes at the step level for an action.
+Moreover, the composite action author can map in values from the `inputs` for it's `shell` and `working-directory` attributes at the step level for an action.

 For example,